dysordys/phenotypediv/README.md

 * `readme.txt`: short description of the data file `snaildata.csv`
 * `vegzonetotals.csv`: the number of distinct host plant species found on the humid and arid zones of each island, in comma-separated value format
 * `snail_analysis.R`: code to obtain and plot species- and functional diversity in the snail dataset
+* `snail_analysis_kernsmooth.R`: code to obtain and plot species- and functional diversity in the snail dataset, using kernel density estimates instead of fitting multivariate Gaussian distributions to estimate functional diversity
 * `snail_distance_dep.R`: code to obtain and plot species- and functional diversity in the snail dataset, with distance-dependent diversity metric

 The directory `Model_simulation` has the files: